ssoulis/Explainable-Natural-Language-Inference/README.md

 ```
 ## License

-This repository is licensed under the  GNU GENERAL PUBLIC LICENSE Version 3 License.
+This repository is licensed under the  GNU GENERAL PUBLIC LICENSE Version 3.
 See the [LICENSE](https://github.com/ssoulis/Explainable-Natural-Language-Inference/blob/main/LICENSE) file for more details.